 A simple life doesn’t always mean living without a home or necessary things.
 It means living without the thought of being richer, wiser, and living a better life than others.

-Most of us buy a new car on EMI to prove to our friends or neighbours how capable we are or how good we earn.
+Most of us buy a new car on EMI to prove to our friends or neighbors how capable we are or how good we earn.

 This is a life of misery because it is just like living for others.
 Hanuman Ji is different, though he had everything.

-He had no pride in being bigger, better, or powerful than the other.
+He had no pride in being bigger, better, or more powerful than the other.